 - Unofficial college transcripts may be uploaded in the Supplemental Items area for application purposes.
 If accepted to the program, official transcripts must be emailed from the institution to OTRES@mayo.edu.

-- Three letters of recommendation are required and must be completed in the Recommendation Request section.
-The recommenders will receive an email with a link to complete a rating form and upload a letter.
+- Two professional recommendations are required and must be completed in the Recommendation Request section.
+The recommenders will receive an email with a link to a recommendation form.

 - Complete the essay questions and upload them to the Supplemental Items section.